Marijuana Legalization and Decriminalization Overview

 To be clear, decriminalization of marijuana is not the same as legalization of marijuana.
 Decriminalization means that a state repealed or amended its laws to make certain acts criminal, but no longer subject to prosecution.
 In the marijuana context, this means individuals caught with small amounts of marijuana for personal consumption won’t be prosecuted and won’t subsequently receive a criminal record or a jail sentence.
 In many states, possession of small amounts of marijuana is treated like a minor traffic violation.
 States that have decriminalized marijuana include Alaska, California, New York, Minnesota, North Carolina, Oregon, and much of the Northeast.

-Only about a third of states have decriminalized marijuana.
-Even in these decriminalized states, possessing larger quantities or selling marijuana have significant potential penalties.
+But even in states that have decriminalized the herb, possessing larger quantities or selling marijuana have significant potential penalties.
 Therefore, you still need to be aware of the criminal laws in your state.
 If you are arrested for marijuana use or distribution, you should consult a qualified criminal defense attorney.

 Federal vs. State Laws